Kondul Island

 Kondul Island is a small island off the Nicobar Islands in India.

 History

-Kondul Island was affected by the 2004 Indian Ocean earthquake and tsunami.
+Kondul Island was affected by the 2004 Indian Ocean earthquake and tsunamidisaster.

 After the tsunami, the surviving population migrated to Great Nicobar.

 In 2015 2 elders returned to the island and they renovated the jetty.

 Poachers from Myanmar are doing illegal fishing around the island regularly.

 Geography

 The island is located in the Bay of Bengal, halfway between Great Nicobar and Little Nicobar in the St. George's Channel, and measures 2.6 km long and 0.95 km of maximum width for an area of 1.55 km2.

 Climate

 It has a Tropical rainforest climate as even the driest months have rainfall greater than 60mm.